-In recent years, there has been growing interest in the use of chest x-rays (CXR) as a screening tool for TB within active and enhanced case finding programs .
-This growing interest is facilitated by innovations in digital radiology.
-Recent TB prevalence surveys have shown that CXR has higher sensitivity than verbal screening for identifying pulmonary TB .
-Previously, costs, limited access to x-ray facilities, maintenance of equipment, availability of trained personnel, poor specificity and inter-observer variation meant that the role of CXR within diagnostic algorithms was limited .
+There is a growing interest in the use of chest x-rays (CXR) as a screening tool for TB within enhanced case finding programs .
+TB prevalence surveys show that CXR has higher sensitivity than verbal screening for identifying pulmonary TB .
+Previously, costs, limited access to x-ray facilities, maintenance of equipment, availability of trained personnel and inter-observer variation meant that the role of CXR within diagnostic algorithms was limited .

-Digital radiography presents numerous advantages over analog film-based systems, such as lower running costs, high image quality, lower radiation dose and automated reading (CAD) eliminates inter-observer variation.
-CXR/CAD can be used as a low cost and rapid triage test to select individuals for sputum testing, it allows for high throughput systematic screening of large groups for active TB.
-Chest radiography is also essential for the diagnosis of many other lung diseases. dCXR/CAD has a high negative predictive value for pulmonary TB , is rapid (1 minute) and costs about 25% of one Xpert® test, depending on settings.
+CXR is widely used for detection of TB for a long time in especially North America and Europe, but many factors until recently complicated its use in low and medium resource countries.
+Digital radiology allows for low running costs, high image quality, lower radiation dose and automated reading (CAD) eliminates inter-observer variation. dCXR can be used as a low cost and rapid triage test to select individuals for further sputum examination and it allows for high throughput of large groups of people. dCXR has a high negative predictive value for pulmonary TB , is rapid (1 minute) and costs less than 25% of one Xpert® test, depending on settings.

-Check for TB using digital X-ray will give patients access to fast, accurate and convenient TB screening, reducing their travel cost, waiting time and speeding up access to diagnosis and treatment.
+Digital X-ray will give patients access to fast, accurate and convenient TB screening, which can contribute to reducing their travel cost, waiting time and speeding up access to diagnosis and treatment.
 Intensified TB case finding using digital radiology will support the combat against TB in people living with HIV who often present with smear negative sputum.
-New technology X-ray allows for low dose exposure for patients, making it an appropriate tool also for TB prevalence surveys and systematic and regular screening of high risk groups.
-In combination with molecular tests, the time to diagnose active TB can be shortened from often 10-20 days to about 2.5 hours.
+New technology X-ray allows for low dose exposure for patients, making it an appropriate tool for screening of key populations.
+In combination with molecular tests, the time to diagnose active TB can be shortened from often 10-20 days to several hours.
 Digital radiology can also be used to spot pre-clinical TB and can support the health system in general, through diagnostic imaging of also other body parts.

 Digital X-rays are instantly available on the diagnostic monitor with constant high quality.
-Software tools to zoom in or to add contrast to the digital image are available and enhance ease and accuracy of TB screening.
+Software tools to zoom in or to add contrast to the digital image enhance ease and accuracy of TB screening.
 Issues of poor readability and deterioration or loss of films are eliminated.

 Low image cost